wordsum/wordsum-python/README.md

 It is also to be the python implementation of wordsum-java

 ## Models Being Developed:
 1. Using word2vec to model plot.
+(I have pipeline to visual plot, so setting aside to study while coding 2)

 2. Using a CNN to classify dialog of a character modeled by wordsum.